panchalsagar1815/Cross-Language-Information-Retrieval/README.md

 Here's an overview of the tasks involved:

 Loading the data files, and tokenizing the input.
-Preprocessing the lexicon by stemming, removing stopwords.
+Preprocessing the lexicon by stemming, and removing stopwords.
-Calculating the TF/IDF representation for all documents in our wikipedia corpus.
+Calculating the TF/IDF representation for all documents in our Wikipedia corpus.
 Storing an inverted index to efficiently documents, given a query term.
 Implementing querying with BM25.
 Test runs.